hapi-server/hapi-server.github.io/index.md

 See the [server-ui](https://github.com/hapi-server/server-ui) repository for a basic server entry/overview page template for a HAPI server.
 Code is also available for a web interface for generating URLs to download data, plotting data from a HAPI server, and generating scripts that read and plot the selected parameter (the code used by [http://hapi-server.org/servers/](http://hapi-server.org/servers/)).

 Server developers can test their server for HAPI-compliance using [the HAPI server verification service](http://hapi-server.org/verify).

+<a name="Server_Developers"></a>
+## 4.4 Server Developers

+If you have developed a HAPI server and it is ready for production and would like to make it automatically visible to existing software in the HAPI ecosystem, see https://github.com/hapi-server/servers